Reaishma/IntelliVision-master/Readme.md

 ## 🎯 **What Makes This Revolutionary?**

-Computer Vision Hub is a cutting-edge **browser-based AI platform** that runs entirely in your web browser using state-of-the-art TensorFlow.js models.
-No server required, no data uploads - everything processes locally with lightning-fast performance.
+Computer Vision Hub is a cutting-edge **browser-based AI platform** that runs entirely in your web browser and streamlit version  using state-of-the-art TensorFlow.js models everything processes  with lightning-fast performance.

-## Features
+### 🚀 **Advanced AI Models & Features**

 ## Models and Techniques
 1. *Image Classification*: Using MobileNet for classifying images into different categories.